 This presentation is an interactive event which will challenge your understanding of dog communication, but more so, your perception of the human-animal bond as an organic inter-species information exchange.
 Dogs have been in our lives for thousands of years, yet we have only recently started to investigate our furry companion's inter-workings.

-The dog language learned at the seminar will allow you not only to understand your dog, it will allow you to talk back.
-Indeed, many of the dog's communication behaviours can be utilised by humans to convey information.
+The dog language learned at the seminar will allow you not only to understand your dog, but it will also allow you to talk back.
+Indeed, many of the dog's communication behaviours can be utilized by humans to convey information.

-Next Seminar: See event calendar.
+Next Seminar: see Dogue's Events section.
 For more information, you can email us or visit our store section to reserve your spot.
 PLEASE NOTE: this conference is a no dog event.
 The Seminar takes place at the Dogue Shop in Montreal.

 Advanced Dog Aggression